RBEGamer/RWTH_HACK_2018/README.md

 The have chosen the real-digital challange for the RWTH Hack 2018.
 The following problems are to solve:

 * Collaborative Ticket System
-* No time base ticket blocking
+* No time based ticket blocking